slebedeva/rnaroids/README.md

 ERCC_FA:
   "../dbases/ercc/ERCC92.fa" # don't need to change this

-#SAMPLE: #put here all the names of samples that you have
-   # - Total
-   # - Nuc
-   # - Cyt

-#REPLICATE: #name your replicates here. make sure that all the samples listed above have all the replicates listed below. if not, run the pipeline separately for samples with missing replicates
-# in this case, our samples are: Total_A, Total_B, Nuc_A, Nuc_B, Cyt_A, Cyt_B
-   # - A
-   # - B

 ## first 5p base to keep in fastqs # how many bases to trim from the 5' end? in case you have sequence quality issues
 #5P: "3"
 #5P: "10"